 On March 31, 2017, New York City Mayor Bill De Blasio pledged to close Rikers Island, the infamous jail where Kalief Browder was incarcerated for three years, and convert New York City’s prison system into a several smaller, local jails.
-TIME: The Kalief Browder Story, a documentary series airing on Spike TV now, documents the hell that the then sixteen year old endured in Rikers – beatings by guards, attacks by other youth, and 800 days of solitary confinement.
+TIME: The Kalief Browder Story, a documentary series shown on Spike TV during March and April 2017, documents the hell that the then sixteen year old endured in Rikers – beatings by guards, attacks by other youth, and 800 days of solitary confinement.
 Read coverage by the New York Times.

 The report also makes key recommendations to reform the city’s justice system, many of which focus specifically on youth ages 16-24: